johnrscott/rv0/rv32i/design.md

 	input [31:0] rs1_data, // the value of rs1 from the register file
-	input [31:0] pc, // for current program counter input [4:0] uimm, // uimm field from CSR instructions output a. // the main ALU a signal
+	input [31:0] pc, // for current program counter input [4:0] uimm, // uimm field from CSR instructions output a // the main ALU a signal
 	);
 ```